**PixelCNC v1.69b - User Guide**

 : This swaps the left/right mouse buttons' roles in manipulating the 3D view.
 The default mouse button configuration designates the left mouse button for panning the 3D view while the right mouse button rotates the view.
 Rolling the mousewheel will incrementally dolly or zoom the view.
 Click-dragging the mousewheel as a button allows for immediate dolly/zoom input.

 : Toggles whether or not rendering of the canvas and simulation uses filtered texturing.
 When filtering is disabled the individual heightmap pixels will be clearly visible, otherwise they are interpolated to provide a smoother appearance.
+This does result in severe aliasing when the camera is zoomed far enough from the canvas/simulation heightmaps and generally is best left enabled.
+Modern hardware generally does not benefit performance-wise from disabling texture filtering.

 Boost Layer Contrast